 Juan Pablo Martínez Cortés is Associate Professor in the Engineering School of the University of Zaragoza, in the area of Information and Communication Technologies.
-He is the author of the revised Regional Dossier Asturian in Spain, a publication of Mercator Research Centre.
+He is the coauthor of the Regional Dossier Aragonese in Spain, soon to be published by Mercator Research Centre.

 "My field of research is in signal processing applied to biological signals, so it has no direct relationship with the field of regional and minority languages.
 However, having a background in ICTs and being a speaker and advocate of Aragonese language and multilingualism, I saw the opportunities that new technologies could offer to minority and endangered languages as Aragonese."

 575 Experts in the field of European minority languages, bilingualism and multilingualism, language learning, education and language policy already subscribed to the Mercator Database of Experts!
 This database creates an easy and quick access to all expertise and it facilitates contacts and cooperation amongst colleagues.
 Are you an Expert in one of the mentioned fields and not in our Database of Experts yet?
 Please subscribe now!

 The Regional dossiers describe the position of lesser-used languages in education, give information on national and regional education systems, and include the latest statistics regarding lesser-used languages in education in Europe.